pfguglielmi/Rotate-App-Credentials/README.md

 - `Directory.Read.All`
 - `Application.ReadWrite.All`
 ### 3. Azure Key Vault
-- An existing Azure Key Vault is required.
+- An existing Azure Key Vault is **required if you are rotating certificates or not using the `-OutputFile` option for secrets**.
 - The identity running the script must have an access policy or RBAC role assigned that grants the following permissions:
   - **Secrets**: `Set`
   - **Certificates**: `Import`